 2. Concurrent enrollment (CEP) refers to a program in which students earn both high school and college credit for college approved courses which are normally offered at the high school site and taught by college-approved high school instructors during the regular high school day.
 A concurrent enrollment course at the high school uses the same syllabi and curriculum, and equivalent text book and assessment/tests as other sections of the same course, which are approved by the department chair of the College.

-3. Early College for ME is a Maine Community College System program that serves Maine students who are most likely to need additional support negotiating the financial, academic, and cultural challenges of college admission and matriculation.
-High school juniors and seniors receive individual guidance through the college application process; those students selected for the scholarship then continue to meet with their Early College for ME advisor on the College campus.
+3. Embark is a Maine Community College System program that serves Maine students who are most likely to need additional support negotiating the financial, academic, and cultural challenges of college admission and matriculation.
+High school juniors and seniors receive individual guidance through the college application process; those students selected for the scholarship then continue to meet with their Embark advisor on the College campus.
 The program typically serves over 1800 students in a given year statewide.